Updated: Sep 29

-The first step to plan your course is to Identify the problems your audience is facing, that will be your point A.
+The first step in planning your course is to Identify the problems your audience is facing, that will be your point A.

-You already know what’s the end result of your course is going to be, so that’s your point B.
+You already know what the end result of your course is going to be, so that’s your point B.

 Now, your job is to find out the major 5-6 milestones in that course.